 Ottawa can and must respond to the global crisis of climate breakdown and to the local shortage of affordable and supportive housing and the challenges of transportation efficiency and affordability.
-The following is MY holistic strategy for tackling climate protection, housing scarcity and costs, road safety and congestion, while increasing low-carbon jobs and stimulating Ottawa’s streets and neighbourhoods in the 2018-22 Term of Council.
+The following is what I believe necessary for tackling climate protection, housing scarcity and costs, road safety and congestion, while increasing low-carbon jobs and stimulating Ottawa’s streets and neighbourhoods.

 Rapid completion and roll out of Energy Evolution